How Can Fashion Brands Show Up Authentically For Pride?

 Pride Month originates from the Stonewall Riots of 1969, when LGBTQIA+ people in New York City’s Greenwich Village led a six-day stint of protests and clashes with police, following a raid at the popular gay club Stonewall Inn.
 Today, Pride is a worldwide commemoration month that celebrates resistance against harassment and anti-LGBTQIA+ policies, both celebrating queer communities and highlighting the obstacles they continue to face from society at large.

-As Pride has become more mainstream, it’s led to corporations releasing merch and campaigns every June that many consider to be stereotypical and not representative of the diversity within LGBTQIA+ communities, often relying on rainbow motifs, slang, and allusions to the LGBTQIA+ flag.
-Trans activist and creator Madison Werner says companies need to go beyond these cliché representations of Pride.
+As Pride has become more mainstream, it’s led to corporations releasing merch and campaigns that many consider to be stereotypical and not representative of the diversity within LGBTQIA+ communities, often relying on rainbow motifs, slang and allusions to the LGBTQIA+ flag.
+Trans activist and creator Madison Werner says that companies need to go beyond these cliché representations of Pride.

 Whenever Werner is looking to partner with a brand for or shop from a Pride-themed collection, she looks for the company’s mission and work within the LGBTQIA+ community.